 Walk in My Shoes

-During this simulation, each group is asked to adopt the identity of a person experiencing homelessness and to “walk in their shoes” by visiting several agencies and locations around the Urban Ministry Center.
+During this simulation, each group is asked to adopt the identity of a person experiencing homelessness and to “walk in their shoes” by actually walking to visit several agencies and locations around the Urban Ministry Center.
 This homeless simulation lasts two hours.
 This exercise helps each group comprehend the everyday difficulties of the homeless, the physical demands of walking from location to location, the frustration of homelessness, the barriers faced by our neighbors and the incredible strength and complexity of these people.
-Offered every second and fourth Saturday of the month and by special request.
+Must be scheduled during business hours, Monday through Saturday.
+Be sure to dress accordingly!

 The Difference introduces students to Urban Ministry Center and statistics about homelessness in Charlotte.
 For students in fourth grade and older.
 This 30 minute presentation is always given off-site.

 Housing First Charlotte-Mecklenburg UMC served as project leader for the initiative to end chronic homelessness in our community.
-Through this effort, 26 community partners worked to create the infrastructure to house 210 chronically homeless individuals in 2015.
-UMC will continue in leadership role, during which we plan to house an additional 300+ chronically homeless individuals.
-These classes (adult and youth ambassador) help to explain the physical, personal and financial costs of homelessness and Urban Ministry Center’s involvement in ending it.
+Through this effort, 26 community partners worked to create the infrastructure to house 470 chronically homeless individuals in the first 24 months.
+UMC continues in a leadership role, during which we plan to house an additional 120+ chronically homeless individuals.
+These presentations (adult and youth ambassador) help to explain the physical, personal and financial costs of homelessness and Urban Ministry Center’s involvement in ending it.
 Great for youth groups to corporate groups, once completed “My Name is” or “Walk in My Shoes”

 Speakers Bureau Topics